TABLE OF CONTENTS

 The preliminary stage in which researchers learn about the disease, and start identifying ways to prevent it.
-It typically lasts 2-4 years, but is moving much more rapidly with COVID-19.
+It typically lasts two to four years, but it moved much more rapidly with COVID-19.

 Scientists give a vaccine candidate to animals like mice or monkeys to see if it produces an immune response.
-While this stage usually takes 1-2 years, there are currently over 135 COVID-19 vaccine candidates in preclinical testing.
+While this stage usually takes one to two years, there are currently more than 135 COVID-19 vaccine candidates in preclinical testing.
 A significant number of vaccine candidates do not make it past this point.